ublue-os/website/docs/index.md

     - Significantly reduced configuration drift
     - No compiling or building Nvidia drivers on the local client, they come premade on the image
 - Clean seperation of the base system from applications and your data
+    - Integration of Flatpak applications
+    - Toolbox and Distrobox support, run your existing apps right on your machine no matter what distro you're using now.
 - Unbridled customization
     - Craft your perfect image from scratch or derive from others
 - Reuses standards-based tooling from cloud
     - Built using ostree-enabled [OCI compliant images](https://opencontainers.org/)
 - Built-in container tools for developers
     - Consume packages and software from any repo without risking breakage on the client
+    - Easy consumption of other OCI images, if it's on the [CNCF Landscape](https://landscape.cncf.io/) it's a first class citizen thanks to Podman!

 ### Other Features